futel/transcript-conference-hell/README.md

 To be done once.

-- have apps-experimenter repo with dev branch on github
+- have transcript-conference-hell repo with dev branch on github
 - add app-dev.phu73l.net DigitalOcean domain

 - virtualenv -p python3 env